westonkd/aircana/README.md

 │   │   └── manifest.json
 ```

-Agent files in the .claude/agents directory reference these files.
+Agent files and their knowledge bases are co-located in the .claude/agents directory.

 In many cases, adding the actual knowledge base to version control is undesirable because: